 In order to hold a TAship at UGA a student must do each of the following, prior to or concurrent with the start of their first TAship:

-1. Attend the CTL's TA Orientation; AND
+1.Complete the CTL's TA Orientation training modules; AND

 2. Successfully complete GRSC 7770 (Intro to College Teaching) or an approved departmental equivalent.